What is the law on drug driving in the UK?

-If you are found guilty of driving under the influence of drugs such as cannabis or cocaine, you are extremely likely to face a lengthy disqualification from driving.
-If convicted a mandatory disqualification will be set in in almost all circumstances.
+If you are found guilty of driving under the influence of drugs, a lengthy driving disqualification will be mandatory in almost all circumstances.

-The laws regarding drug driving in the UK changed on 2nd March 2015 with the introduction of new classifications which made it illegal to drive, to attempt to drive or to be in charge of a vehicle on a road or in a public place whilst under the influence of controlled drugs above a specified limit.
+- Be in charge of a vehicle on a road or in a public place while under the influence of controlled drugs above a specified limit

-The offence works alongside the offences of driving while impaired through drink or drugs.
-Drugs covered by the rules around driving under the influence of controlled drugs above specified limits include:
+The following illegal drugs are covered by the rules around driving under the influence of controlled drugs above specified limits:

 - Cannabis (weed)